poojaarohi/monthly_searches_nashville-poojaarohi/README.md

     c. **CAUTION: Be sure to save the file as a `.xlsx` file.
 Otherwise you will lose any functions and other analysis you preform**

 2. How many rows and columns are in the dataset?
 Enter your answer as text in cell `M2`.
+43678,5

 3. Enter the text “Max queries:” in cell `M3` and enter the maximum query count in `N3` using a formula.

 4. Sort the data by `column D` (Query Count).
     a.
 When did the maximum query count occur?
+2019

     b.
 What was the Query Text?
+test
     c.
 What do you notice about the top 5 searches?
+there was testing in the month sept 2019

+test
+directory
+Nashville
+annual enrollment

 5. Enter the text “Year is number: “ in `M4`.
 Use a formula in `N4` to check the first value in the Year column (C) to see if it is a number.
+=ISNUMBER(C2)

 6. Enter the text “Query Count is number: “ in `M5`.
 Use a formula in `N5` to check the first value in the Query Count column (D) to see if it is a number.
+=ISNUMBER(D2)

 7. Enter the text “Map searches:” in `M7`.

 8. Enter “Count” in cell `N6`.
 Below it in `N7`, use a `COUNTIF()` formula to find the number of months that “maps” appeared in the _top 500 monthly searches_ (the full dataset).
+=COUNTIF(E:E,"maps")
 9. Enter “Sum” in cell `O6`.
 Below it, use a `SUMIF()` formula to give a count of the total number of times that the text “maps” was searched.
+=SUMIF(E:E,"maps",D:D)
 10. Enter “Average” in cell `P6`.
 Below it, use `AVERAGEIF()` to find the average number of times that “maps” was searched (in the months that it appeared in our dataset).
+=AVERAGEIF(E:E,"maps",D:D)

 11. Finally, enter “Max” in cell `Q6`, and below it use a formula to find the maximum number of times that “maps” was searched in any month.
+=XLOOKUP("maps",E:E,D:D)
 12. Create a formula in `G2` to rank the values in the query count column (C) in descending order.
 Be sure to use an absolute reference for the range of values over which you want to apply the ranking.
+=RANK(D2,$D:$D)

 13. To sort the data from newest to oldest, you’ll need to get `Month` as a number.
 Create a lookup table for Month in columns M and N starting in row 10 with the headers and ending in row 22: